pmean/build-website/text/05/CriticalThinking.md

 The same genes that make a person cancer prone might also make a person more susceptible to nicotine addiction.

 A critical thinker would have to carefully examine this claim.
-It\'s true that in many situations, you can\'t easily identify whether A causes B or B causes A. For example, there is a fair amount of research that seems to indicate that an optimistic and hopeful attitude is associated with better outcomes when facing a serious illness or
+It's true that in many situations, you can't easily identify whether A causes B or B causes A. For example, there is a fair amount of research that seems to indicate that an optimistic and hopeful attitude is associated with better outcomes when facing a serious illness or